Tom MacInnes of the New Policy Institute looks at the number of sanctions imposed on recipients of Jobseeker’s Allowance.

 That doesn’t account for the full difference, however.
 Many of these referrals don’t get as far as the decision making stage, as people simply leave the benefit altogether.
 The number of sanctions that were ‘reserved or cancelled’, because the individual stopped claiming, rose from 155,000 to 280,000 between the first half of last year and the first half of this.
 That’s an increase of around 80 per cent.

 We need to be a bit careful here – people move on and off JSA all the time; those 280,000 ceased claims may not all be a direct result of the sanction.
 But some of them certainly will be.
 On average, around 20 per cent of people claiming JSA stop claiming in any given month.

 But that 280,000 represents around 30 per cent of people given a sanction over the first six months of 2013.
 So, unsurprisingly, people given a sanction are more likely to drop out of JSA than other people.

 All of which is worth bearing in mind the next time a minister trumpets the falling JSA claimant count as an obvious good thing.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.